gbmhunter/blog/content/pcb-design/mouse-bites/index.md

 categories: [ "PCB Design" ]
 date: 2015-11-29
 draft: false
+tags: [ "PCB design", "mouse bites", "drill", "holes", "schematic symbol" ]
 title: Mouse Bites
 type: page
 ---

 ## Overview

 Mouse bites are a set of drill holes arranged in a small semi-circle on the edge of the board.
-They are used when the board is going to be panelized, routed, and populated with a pick and place machine.
+They are used when the board is going to be panelised, routed, and populated with a pick and place machine.

 ## Schematic Symbol